General Contractor Markup: Everything You Need to Know

 Having navigated through this comprehensive guide, you should now be equipped to answer this critical question confidently.

-We have explored a range of topics, each designed to enhance your understanding and implementation of general contractor markup.
-With a firm grasp of the concepts discussed and advanced software like Buildern, you can now accurately determine if your current pricing strategy is optimizing your revenue stream or if you’re underselling your services.
+With a firm grasp of the concepts discussed and advanced construction software, you can now accurately determine if your current pricing strategy is optimizing your revenue stream or if you’re underselling your services.